What Can You Do With a Dutch Oven: 7 Rules to Follow

 1. Inspect Your Dutch Oven

-You can do this by checking the condition of the oven itself, its handle, the lid as well as the lid’s loop handle.
+You can do this by checking the condition of the oven itself, its handle, the lid, and the lid’s loop handle.
 You are looking for cracks, chipping, warping, and the condition of the seasoning or enamel.

-Checking the condition of your oven not only upon purchase of the oven but regularly will keep you safe and the Dutch oven in great working condition.
+Checking the condition of your oven not only upon purchase of the oven but regularly will keep you safe and the Dutch oven in excellent working condition.

 2. Seasoning and Cleaning Your Dutch Oven

-When unboxing a new Dutch oven it should be treated the same as you would anything new clean it before its first use and season it if necessary.
+When unboxing a new Dutch oven, it should be treated the same as anything new.
+Clean it before its first use and season it if necessary.

 Cast Iron Dutch Oven